Airplane Beds for Toddlers: Which Airlines Actually Allow Them?

 - United .

-Airlines which OFFICIALLY APPROVE some sleep devices for children (as long as certain guidelines are met) and say so on their website:
+Airlines which OFFICIALLY APPROVE some sleep devices for children (as long as certain guidelines are met) These airlines give clear guidelines and rules for use on their website:

 However, note that the final decision will always rest with the crew.